Speaking: Grammar in Speaking B1 - Lesson 4: Using 1st & 2nd Conditionals

 1. Write one First Conditional sentence about a real plan you have for this weekend. (e.g., "If my friend is free, we will go to a café.")

-2. Write one Second Conditional sentence about an imaginary dream. (e.g., "If I had a lot of money, I would buy my parents a new house.")
+2. Write one Second Conditional sentence about an imaginary dream or situation. (e.g., "If I had a lot of money, I would buy my parents a new house.")

 Practice saying both sentences aloud, using contractions ('ll and 'd).